-SMU is committed to providing an array of programs that benefit and protect you and your family throughout your working years at SMU, and during your retirement years after you leave SMU.
+SMU is committed to providing an array of programs that benefit and protect you and your family throughout your working years at SMU, and, if you meet SMU's retirement eligibility criteria, during your retirement years after you leave SMU.

 The SMU retirement plans are an important part of your future financial security and the University has done much to provide the resources, tools, and services that can help you determine how much income you will need for your retirement years, and develop a plan to achieve your goals and retire on your own terms.